ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-09-15-Non-LEGO-Essentials.markdown

 **Response by Thomas Madeya**

- Tons of PostIt notes and wall space to stick them to
+ Tons of Post-it notes and wall space to stick them to

 **Response by Ruth Ann Francis**